Princess Pantha

-Princess Pantha is a fictional jungle heroine that appeared in comic books published by Nedor Comics.
-The character was revived twice; first by AC Comics, and second by writer Alan Moore for his Tom Strong spin-off, Terra Obscura.
+Princess Pantha is a jungle heroine that appeared in comic books published by Nedor Comics.
+The character was revived twice; first by AC Comics, and then by writer Alan Moore for his Tom Strong spin-off, Terra Obscura.
 She first appeared in Thrilling Comics #56 (October 1946).

 Nedor Comics

 Princess Pantha is one of the many characters inspired by Sheena, Queen of the Jungle that appeared in the 1940s.
 Her origin story is told in her first appearance: Pantha is a circus performer visiting Africa to find a legendary wild gorilla for her act.
 She was accidentally stranded in the jungles of Africa for several months, and survived by virtue of her ability to sound like a gorilla.
 She soon replaces her Western clothing with her trade-mark leopard-skin bikini.
 Even after being rescued by adventurer Dane Hunter, Pantha decides to stay in Africa to search for the mysterious white gorilla.

 The adventures of Princess Pantha appeared in Thrilling Comics from issue #56 until #74 (October 1949), when she was replaced by stories about cowboy Buck Ranger.
 Art Saaf illustrated most of Pantha's stories, with Alex Schomburg drawing all her cover appearances.

 One story, "The Land of the Black Python" (Thrilling Comics #66, June 1948), has been cited as an example of racial insensitivity: "a white Princess Pantha taught black Africans to overcome racial prejudice in a near-classic example of "blame-the-victim" mentality".